Getting the Homeless Back to Work.

 Name & Philosophy

-We chose the name Saffron Strand to evoke an image.
+We chose the name Saffron Strand to symbolize our work.
 The crocus flower, enfolding its precious strands of saffron, must withstand parasites, predators, and hostile environments.
 Producing saffron demands the intensive, attentive work of dedicated people.
-Likewise, with care and dedication, we can help empower the homeless and those at risk of homelessness to overcome their personal challenges and become productive members of our communities.
+Likewise, with care and dedication, we can help empower the homeless and those at risk of homelessness to overcome their personal challenges and re-enter the workforce, becoming productive members of our communities.
 When they thrive, they bring their precious gifts to the world we share.